 * No army move yet against protest camp

-CAIRO, Aug 9 (Reuters) - Supporters of ousted Egyptian President Mohamed Mursi defied government warnings to end their protests on Friday, heightening international concern that a violent confrontation was imminent.
+CAIRO, Aug 9 (Reuters) - Thousands of supporters of ousted Egyptian President Mohamed Mursi on Friday defied warnings from the army-installed government to end their protests, heightening international concern that a violent confrontation was imminent.

-The Rabaa camp is the likely flashpoint of the political crisis brought on by the military overthrow of the Islamist Mursi and setting up of an interim government five weeks ago.
+The Rabaa camp is the likely flashpoint of the crisis brought on by the military overthrow of the Islamist Mursi and establishment of an interim government five weeks ago.

-But a diplomat from a European country said his country was very concerned about the likelihood of violence this weekend.
+But a diplomat from a European country said his country was worried about the risk of violence this weekend.

 "It's a dangerous situation.
 There is a concern that things could turn serious on Saturday and Sunday," he told Reuters.